Skip to content

 The versatile Sony RX10 IV or III dust-resistant camera has a superb 25x zoom 24-600mm equivalent f/2.4-4 lens.

 Read my review of Sony RX10 IV/RX10M4, the ultimate travel camera.
-I acquired Sony Cyber-shot DSC-RX10 III (Amazon) when first released in May 2016 (read my review of version III).
+I acquired the Sony Cyber-shot DSC-RX10 III (Amazon) when first released in May 2016 (read my review of version III).
 Upgrading to Sony RX10 IV (buy at Amazon) in 2018 bought faster autofocus, touchscreen AF, and reorganized menus.
 Both III and IV are just 37 ounces with battery and card (or 42 oz including the 5 ounces for strap, lens filter, cap & hood).
 Its “sealed body” keeps out dust and has a bright f/2.4-4 lens with vast 25x zoom, sharp throughout its remarkable 24-600mm equivalent range.
 I no longer need a pocket camera for improving close-focus shots, as RX10’s 1″-Type sensor has a depth of focus much deeper than APS-C sensor cameras for a given f-stop, enhancing details all the way from close flower shots, to distant bird feathers, to 600mm-equivalent telephoto.
 RX10 IV is the world’s most versatile camera for on-the-go photographers.

 Sunset seen through gnarly pine trees at Mather Point Overlook, Grand Canyon National Park, Arizona, USA. (© Tom Dempsey)